-Whether you visit a thermal pool in Reykjavík, a luxurious spa or a natural pool in the countryside, swimming in Iceland is a unique experience.
+Whether you visit geothermal pools in Reykjavík, a luxurious spa or a natural pool in the countryside, swimming in Iceland is a unique experience.
 Nothing beats relaxing in warm water while breathing in fresh cold air.
 Iceland has a lot of pools to choose from, and which one you like best depends on your preferences.
-Don’t you know where to go, then read this handy-dandy guide!
+If you don’t know where to go, then read this handy-dandy guide!

 Best pool for exercising